mlange-42/reveal-svg-smil/demo/slides.md

 Or

-* Add [reveal-svg-smil](https://github.com/mlange-42/reveal-svg-smil) as sub-module to your project
+* Add [reveal-svg-smil](https://github.com/mlange-42/reveal-svg-smil) as git sub-module to your project

 ----